A quick and dirty guide to how I generated 67 leads in one month without spending a dime — all during a “slow” month

 - Ad generator (recommended but not required)

-All these tools are included with Pipeline Pro Tools (my system) for $67/mo.
+All these tools are included with Pipeline Pro Tools (my system).
 But there are free alternatives out there too.

 I have designed many of these tools myself, and now I sell them to 17k+ agents across the US and Canada.
 I’m going to show you the exact tool I use in each situation and how it works.
 And then I’ll follow it by showing you a free alternative to that tool.
 Sound fair?